dgerabagi/data-curation-environment/prompt.md

     3.  **IPC (`RequestFileExistence`):** The list of relative paths is sent to the backend.
     4.  **Backend (`fs.service.ts`):** The backend receives the list and compares it against its own list of known workspace files, which are stored as absolute paths (e.g., `c:/project/src/main.ts`).
 The comparison fails.

-## 4. Truncated Logging for Large Content (C126)
+## 4. Truncated Logging for Large Content (C185)

-To prevent the output channel from becoming overwhelmed with large blocks of text (e.g., entire file contents), a logging utility has been implemented to truncate long strings.
+To prevent the output channel from becoming overwhelmed with large blocks of text (e.g., entire file contents or full AI responses), a logging utility has been implemented to truncate long strings.

--   **Behavior:** When a service logs a large piece of content (like a code block for syntax highlighting), it will use the `truncateStringForLogging` utility.
+-   **Behavior:** When a service logs a large piece of content (like a code block for syntax highlighting or the entire application state), it **must** use the `truncateCodeForLogging` utility.
--   **Format:** If a string is longer than a set threshold (e.g., 100 characters), it will be displayed in the logs in a format like this:
+-   **Format:** If a string is longer than a set threshold, it will be displayed in the logs in a format like this:
-    `[First 50 characters]...[Last 50 characters]`
+    `[First 15 lines]...// (content truncated) ...[Last 15 lines]`
 -   **Benefit:** This keeps the logs clean and readable, allowing you to see that a large piece of data was processed without having its entire content flood the output.
 You can still see the beginning and end of the content to verify its identity.
 </file>